dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

       - [Assert thrown exception messages for public functions](#assert-thrown-exception-messages-for-public-functions)
     - [Using `Because` in assert](#using-because-in-assert)

-## Before we start, a note about self-sustaining tests
+## Before we start, a note about self-contained tests

-We developers have a number one rule that it is bad to duplicate code and instead code should be reused.
+We developers have a number one rule that it is bad to duplicate code and instead code should be reused (the [DRY principle](https://www.digitalocean.com/community/tutorials/what-is-dry-development)).
 It is normally good to reuse code, but when it comes to writing Pester tests this can be bad thing.
-Reusing code leads to tests not being self-sustaining and tests can become very complex for even seasoned contributors to contribute to (I know, I been there myself).
+Reusing code leads to tests not being self-contained and tests can become very complex for even seasoned contributors to contribute to (I know, I been there myself).

-I have seen the need, both as a contributor and maintainer helping contributors with Pester tests, to write the tests more simple.
-Both so that contributors them self can update tests, secondly so that a maintainer more easily can help contributors by giving pointers where in the tests a change needs to happen.
+I have seen the need, both as a contributor and maintainer helping contributors with Pester tests, to simplify the tests.
+Both so that contributors themselves can update tests, secondly so that maintainers can more easily give pointers to contributors on how tests can be improved.

-**In my experience the number one reason for pull request to be abandoned** **is because tests are too hard to learn to write, which ends us up at the** **second reason... bandwidth for both contributor and maintainer.**
+**In my experience the number one reason for pull request to be abandoned** **is because tests are too hard to learn to write, which leads us to the other** **challenge... bandwidth for both contributor and maintainer.**

-So what is a self-sustaining test?
-I would like to describe it as where the mocks, the call to the function being tested, and the asserts of the result are very close together, preferably nested in one or more `Context`-blocks.
+So what is a self-contained test?
+I would like to describe it as where the mocks, the call to the function being tested, and the asserts of the result are contained in a self-contained atomic code block, usually a `Context`-block.
 This will help new contributors to read the test code without needing to scroll up and down in the code.
 It will be easy for contributors to find the right test to modify for the change they are making by just reading one or two pages of code.
-This means not to be afraid to duplicate code!
-You may think that the code will be slower to run if there is more code, but honestly it can be faster than having a very complex test that reuses code.
+This means not being afraid to duplicate code!
+You may think that the code will be slower to run if there is more code, but in reality it can be faster than having a very complex test that reuses code.
 Pester does not really care (speed wise) if the test is 1000 rows or 2000 rows.
 It doesn't even compare to the effectiveness of enabling contributors to more easily write tests.